Kuuuube/Misc_Scripts/scripts_and_programs/discord_thread_locker/README.md

     (DO NOT share your token with anyone, it is more valuable than a password)

-- In `discord_thread_locker.py` under `# List of specific channel IDs to check` add a list of channels to check for threads in.
+- In `discord_thread_locker.py` under `# List of specific channel IDs to check` add a list of channel IDs to check for threads in.

     Channel ids in `eng_channel_ids` will be sent bot messages in English.
 Channel ids in `jp_channel_ids` will be sent bot messages in Japanese.